 - Go slow.
 It’s steep, and the altitude hits harder than you think.

-The summit is optional, but trust me : the sunrise above the clouds is worth every breath.
+- Summit is optional, but trust me : the sunrise above the clouds is worth every step.

 ✨ A Tip from Shiny Expatrie Frenchie ✨